 Conserving Bristol's ancient and veteran trees

-Thanks to a generous donation from S C Johnson, we are undertaking a project to conserve a collection of ancient and veteran trees across a number of Bristol sites.
+Thanks to a generous donation from S C Johnson, we have undertaken a project to conserve a collection of ancient and veteran trees across a number of Bristol sites.

 What are ancient and veteran trees?

 Ancient trees are trees that have reached a great age compared to others of the same species; so a birch tree might be considered ancient if it lived to 150 years old, while an oak tree would only be considered ancient if it reaches at least 500 years old, and a yew tree would only be ancient if it was over 800 years old.

 Veteran trees may look like ancient trees - gnarled, knobbly, bent, hollow - but can be any age.
 So while ancient trees are all veterans, not all veteran trees are ancient.

 Ancient and veteran trees are part of our historical natural landscape and can provide evidence of how the land around them was used in the past.
 They are also uncommon and under threat, and need specialist conservation work to ensure their survival.

 As well being significant in their own right, ancient and veteran trees provide vital habitats for local wildlife, particularly fungi, invertebrates and lichen.
 Both Leigh Woods and Tyntesfield are sites of national significance because of their populations of invertebrates that are associated with these trees.
 A recent insect survey showed that 36 of their species are nationally rare, vulnerable and endangered, while one - a moth fly, Trichomyia minima - is completely new to science.

 " 60% of the nation’s wildlife has declined in the last fifty years, so it’s crucial that these habitats are protected.
 The trees and hedgerows around Bristol are home to hundreds of species of invertebrates, fungi, lichens and mosses, bats, birds, butterflies and dormice, many of which are rare and endangered."